Study of Magnetic Field and Turbulence in the TeV halo around Monogem Pulsar: Discussion

 \section{Discussion}

-As discussed in Section~\ref{introduction}, MHD turbulence plays a crucial role in the acceleration and scattering of cosmic rays in the ISM and other extended objects.
+As discussed in Section~\ref{introduction}, MHD turbulence plays a crucial role in the acceleration and scattering of cosmic rays in the ISM and other extended objects \cite[see also][]{Yan2012ApJCR}.
 The recent discovery of TeV halos around middle-aged pulsars, such as Geminga and Monogem (PSR B0656+14), has raised intriguing questions, particularly the origin of the slower diffusion~\citep{Abeysekara2017Sci}.
-In a recent study by \cite{Liu2019PRL}, it was proposed that sub-Alfvenic turbulence combined with a local mean magnetic field aligned with the line of sight can account for the missing X-ray flux as well as the slow diffusion since $D_{\perp} = D_{\parallel} M_{A}^{4}$.
+In a recent study by \cite{Liu2019PRL}, it was proposed that sub-Alfvenic turbulence combined with a local mean magnetic field aligned with the line of sight can account for the missing X-ray flux as well as the slow diffusion since $D_{\perp} \simeq D_{\parallel} M_{A}^{4}$ according to \cite{Yan2008ApJ}.
 Therefore, to obtain a comprehensive understanding of these observations, it is crucial to directly investigate the 3D magnetic field strength, orientation, and the underlying MHD turbulence.

-To investigate the magnetic field topology in extended objects such as TeV halos associated with PWNe and supernova remnants, direct observational evidence is currently lacking.
-A recent study by \cite{Liu2019ApJ} has suggested an upper limit of $0.8 \ \mu {\rm G}$ for the magnetic field in the Geminga PWN, which is lower than the average galactic magnetic field strength ($\sim 5.5 \ \mu G$, \citealt{Sofue2019MNRAS}).
+To investigate the magnetic field topology in extended objects such as TeV halos associated with pulsars, direct observational evidence is currently lacking.
+A recent study by \cite{Liu2019ApJ} has suggested an upper limit of $0.8 \ \mu {\rm G}$ for the magnetic field in the $10^{'}$ area surrounding the Geminga pulsar, which is lower than the average galactic magnetic field strength ($\sim 5.5 \ \mu G$, \citealt{Sofue2019MNRAS}).
 The absence of radio-polarized emission in the vicinity of Geminga has hindered direct observations of the magnetic field strength and associated turbulence in that region.

-In this study, we employ radio synchrotron polarization statistics from a ($5\degree\times5\degree$) region around the Monogem PWN to infer the nature of the 3D magnetic field and its turbulence using our Y-parameter technique, as described in~\cite{Malik2023}.
-Our analysis yielded a value of ${\rm Y\sim0.83}$ based on the 2D coherence length scale estimated using the structure-function in Fig.\ref{SF}.
-Following the criteria established in \cite{Malik2023}, we have identified two potential scenarios: one with $\theta_\lambda \lesssim 10^\circ$ dominated by compressible modes, and the other with $\theta_\lambda > 60^\circ$ characterized by Alfv'enic turbulence.
-Analysis of simulated MHD datacubes favours the first scenario over the others.